Float Seattle — Sales Training Hub

 Once you start feeling those results — you'd want to keep going, right?
 MAINTENANCE

 "So once you start feeling those results — better sleep, less stress, your body actually recovering the way it should — that's something you'd want to keep going, right?"
 Deliver this with a smile, almost playful.
-Nobody says no. They've now committed to the outcome out loud — which makes the membership feel like the logical next step.
+This lets them articulate the outcome they want in their own voice — and when they say yes, they're saying it because it's genuinely true.
+That's what makes it a soft commitment that leads naturally into the membership.

 Objection Handling